Tepid U.S. Jobs Report Adds To Economic Jitters

 Don't see the graphic above?
 Click here.

-The report will be studied closely by forecasters, trying to gauge the strength of the U.S. economy, which has been sending mixed signals in recent days.
+The report will be studied closely by forecasters trying to gauge the strength of the U.S. economy, which has been sending mixed signals in recent days.

-Surveys this week from the Institute for Supply Management painted starkly different pictures of the manufacturing sector — which has been battered by the U.S. trade war with China — and the much larger services side of the economy, which continues to show strong growth.
+Surveys this week from the Institute for Supply Management painted starkly different pictures of the manufacturing sector, which has been battered by the U.S. trade war with China, and the much larger services side of the economy, which continues to show strong growth.

-The factory sector shrank in August for the first time in the three years.
+The factory sector shrank in August for the first time in three years.

 "We've certainly seen a divide where the manufacturing sector has weakened much more notably," said senior economist Sarah House of Wells Fargo Securities.
 "But we have seen some softening in the broader service sector as well."

-Manufacturing is more sensitive than the services sector to global forces like the trade war.
+Manufacturing is more sensitive than the services sector to global forces such as the trade war.
 If the manufacturing slowdown is contained, the fallout could be limited.

 "We haven't had a manufacturing-led recession for 50 years," said Jared Bernstein, an economist with the Center on Budget and Policy Priorities. "[It] doesn't mean we couldn't.
 But we're now talking about a sector that's 8% of employment and 11% of output.
 Those numbers used to be three times that."